UITxWoodyNguyen/CTF/Reverse Engineering/Medium/Picker/picker.md

     - The `a20_test_short()` is a faster, reduced-loop version of the same A20 check, useful for a quick initial test.

 #### How to get the flag ?
 - However, we don't need to care about the usage of all above function.
+We observed that, we can run the function we want instead of `getRandomumber()`.
+Moreover, only the `win()` function can return to a list of hex value, which can be the flag of this problem.
 When connect to the server via netcat, we received a list of hex value:
 ```
 Try entering "getRandomNumber" without the double quotes...
 ==> 0x70 0x69 0x63 0x6f 0x43 0x54 0x46 0x7b 0x34 0x5f 0x64 0x31 0x34 0x6d 0x30 0x6e 0x64 0x5f 0x31 0x6e 0x5f 0x37 0x68 0x33 0x5f 0x72 0x30 0x75 0x67 0x68 0x5f 0x36 0x65 0x30 0x34 0x34 0x34 0x30 0x64 0x7d